-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-SATs results from 2021-2022 show that the initiatives deployed had positive outcomes for pupil premium children when compared to both internal and national data.
+SATs results from 2022-2023 show that the initiatives deployed had positive outcomes for pupil premium children when compared to both internal and national data.

-- In reading, the percentage of pupil premium children attaining the expected standard was 81%.
-7% above national figures and approximately the same (1% below) when compared to non-pupil premium children internally within school. - In writing, the percentage of pupil premium children attaining the expected standard was 62%, which was approximately the same (1% higher) when compared to non-pupil premium children internally within school. - In maths, the percentage of pupil premium children attaining the expected standard was 86%.
-15% above national figures.
+- In reading, the percentage of pupil premium children attaining the expected standard was 90%.
+17% above national figures and 10% higher when compared to non-pupil premium children internally within school. - In maths, the percentage of pupil premium children attaining the expected standard was 80%.
+7% above national figures and the same attainment percentage when compared to non-pupil premium children internally within school.